Non-dilutive funding vs venture debt UK SMEs blog cover

 • 100% ownership retention matters more than maximum borrowing capacity

 The 2 products serve almost entirely different audiences.
-The cases where the same UK business genuinely has both options on the table are rare.

 For the wider picture across all the non-dilutive options available to UK SMEs, see our non-dilutive funding guide.